Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

 taking into account the orientations of $ \Sigma^{d-2}$ and $\Sigma^{d-2\, \prime}$, Stokes theorem implies

 which is the generalized form of the standard Gauss law of electromagnetism.

 Gauss laws are typically satisfied by charges that source Abelian (uncharged) fields, such as the electric charge of standard electromagnetism.
 In those cases there is a very clear distinction between the sources of the fields and the fields themselves.
-In general, the charges of gravitational or non-Abelian Yang--Mills fields do not satisfy Gauss laws and only their values in the total volume of the spacetime can be rigorously defined.
+In general, the charges of gravitational or non-Abelian Yang--Mills fields do not satisfy Gauss laws and only their values in the whole spacetime can be defined as we explained before.
 For instance, since the gravitational field carries energy, it is also the source of gravitational field and any smooth deformation of the integration surface will change the sources of gravitational field and consequently the value of the energy/mass enclosed by it.
-This implies that there can be no closed $(d-2)$-form charge describing a local energy density.\footnote{We also know that there is no local energy density in General Relativity since its existence would clash with the Equivalence Principle.
-These two facts are not necessarily related.}
+This implies that there can be no closed $(d-2)$-form charge describing a local energy density, as we mentioned before.

 In spite of the above general discussion, there are special situations in which it is actually possible to define on-shell-closed $(d-2)$-form charges in theories of gravity \cite{Barnich:2003xg}.
-The main example is that of spacetimes admitting a Killing vector $k$ in General Relativity without matter.\footnote{More general on-shell and off-shell possibilities have been explored in Ref.~\cite{Gomez-Fayren:2023qly}.} The associated on-shell-closed $(d-2)$-form is the \textit{Komar charge} $\mathbf{K}[k]$ \cite{Komar:1958wp}, which, in our notation and conventions,\footnote{Equivalent ways of writing this $(d-2)$-form (ignoring the overall $(16\pi G_{N}^{(d)})$ factor) are
+The main example is that of spacetimes admitting a Killing vector $k$ in General Relativity without matter.\footnote{More general on-shell and off-shell possibilities have been explored in Ref.~\cite{Gomez-Fayren:2023qly}.} The associated on-shell-closed $(d-2)$-form is the \textit{Komar charge} $\mathbf{K}[k]$ \cite{Komar:1958wp}, which, in our notation and conventions,\footnote{Our conventions are those of Ref.~\cite{Ortin:2015hya}.
+In particular, we use mostly minus signature and we will always describe the gravitational field through the Vielbein $e^{a}=e^{a}{}_{\mu}dx^{\mu}$, where Latin indices are tangent-space indices and Greek indices are coordinate-basis indices.
+Furthermore, our Levi--Civita spin connection $\omega^{a}{}_{b}= \omega_{\mu}{}^{a}{}_{b}dx^{\mu}$ and its curvature 2-form $R^{a}{}_{b}=\tfrac{1}{2}R_{\mu\nu}{}^{a}{}_{b}dx^{\mu}\wedge dx^{\nu}$ are defined through the relations